Predicting Lexical Complexity in English Texts: The Complex 2.0 Dataset: CompLex 2.0

-\item \textbf{Multiple Token Annotations:} We have described our process of gathering an average of 25.75 annotations per instance.
-We could have chosen to do fewer annotations in favour of further instances, however we prioritised having a large number of judgments per instance to give a more consistent and representative averaged annotation.
+\item \textbf{Multiple Token Annotations:} We have described our process of gathering an average of 25.75 annotations per token.
+We could have chosen to do fewer annotations in favour of annotating more tokens, however we prioritised having a large number of judgments per token to give a more consistent and representative averaged annotation.

 \item \textbf{Diverse Annotators:} We did not place many restrictions, or record demographic information regarding our annotators.
 Doing so may have helped to better understand the makeup of our annotations and identify potential biases.
 We did not record this information due to the crowd-sourcing setting that we used.
 This is something for future LCP annotation efforts to consider.